maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="string-operators"></a>
 ### String operators

 RetroBASIC supports only two string operators, `+` and `&`, both of which perform the same operation, string concatenation.
 A new string is constructed that consists of the string on the right placed on the right end of the string on the left.
+The `&` originates in Dartmouth, `+` from the DEC/MS variations.

 String logical operators are the same as the mathematical ones: `=`, `>`, `<`, `<=`, `>=`, `<>` `#`, `=>` and `=<`.